Beatrice (Much Ado About Nothing): Role in the play

-Beatrice lives with her uncle Leonato and his daughter, Hero, in Messina, Italy.
+Beatrice lives with her uncle Leonato and his daughter, Hero, who is her cousin, in Messina, Italy.
 At the outset of the play, Leonato welcomes a group of soldiers to his home including Benedick, with whom Beatrice has a "merry war".
-Beatrice and Benedick resume fighting with each other and both declare their disinterest in marriage and the opposite sex.
+Beatrice used to date Benedick, so upon their reunion Beatrice and Benedick resume fighting with each other and both declare their disinterest in marriage and the opposite sex.
 The prince, Don Pedro, enlists everyone to trick Beatrice and Benedick into falling in love.
 Hero and her gentlewoman Ursula gull Beatrice by discussing Benedick's infatuation with her knowing that Beatrice will overhear.
 Their trickery is successful and Beatrice vows to requite Benedick's love.

 Hero, who is engaged to a young soldier, Claudio, is left at the altar and accused of being unfaithful.
 Beatrice is unquestioning about Hero's innocence and plays along in the friar's plan to fake Hero's death to prove her innocence.
 After the wedding, Benedick tells Beatrice that he loves her.
 After some hesitation, Beatrice reveals that she feels the same way.
 Benedick tells Beatrice that he will do anything for her and she asks that he "Kill Claudio".
 Benedick denies her request and she rages at him about the injustices perpetrated against her cousin.
 Benedick eventually agrees, albeit reluctantly, to kill Claudio.

 Later, Benedick tells Beatrice he has challenged Claudio to a duel, though she finds this insufficient.
 Hero is proven innocent and ends up marrying Claudio before Benedick needs to act on his promise.
 After some pretending, Beatrice and Benedick are compelled to admit to their true feelings when love letters they have written are revealed by Hero and Claudio.
 With their love revealed, Beatrice and Benedick marry, concluding the play.